 The MGA may issue licences of the following categories:

-- Gaming Services licence: B2C licence to offer or carry out a gaming service.
+- gaming services licence: B2C licence to offer or carry out a gaming service; and

 The B2C licence may constitute any one or more of the following game types:

-- Type three gaming services: games of chance not played against the house and wherein the operator is not exposed to gaming risk, but generates revenue by taking a commission or other charge based on the stakes or the prize, and shall include player versus player games such as poker, bingo, betting exchange and other commission-based games.
+- type three gaming services: games of chance not played against the house and wherein the operator is not exposed to gaming risk, but generates revenue by taking a commission or other charge based on the stakes or the prize, and shall include player versus player games such as poker, bingo, betting exchange and other commission-based games; and

 In instances where a game displays elements that may be categorised under one or more of the game types, the MGA has complete discretion to categorise the game as the type it believes closest reflects the nature of the game.24